Floorp-Projects/Floorp/mobile/android/android-components/components/service/fretboard/README.md

 - device (regex): Android device name
 - manufacturer (regex): Android device manufacturer
 - region: custom region, different from the one from the default locale (like a GeoIP, or something similar).
-For this to work you must provide a RegionProvider implementation when creating the `Fretboard` instance.
 - release channel: release channel of the app (alpha, beta, etc)

+For region and release channel to work you must provide a `ValuesProvider` implementation when creating the `Fretboard` instance, as detailed below

 ### Specifying custom values for filters
 Additionally, Fretboard allows you to specify a custom `ValuesProvider` object in order to return a custom region,